jissac/SDCND/README.md

 [5]: https://github.com/jissac/SDCND/tree/master/Term1/EKF

 ## Term 2: [Localization, Path Planning, Control, and System Integration][8]
 In this term, I used camera, radar, lidar, and GPS sensor data to localize and control the vehicle.
 Next, I applied path planning to get the vehicle to a specified location.
+Projects in Python, C++.

 ### Projects
 - [Kidnapped Vehicle][a]